zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_infovis_juniper.md

 # You can remove fields you don't need, or else leave them blank
 # Try to include a DOI, or use the publisher URL below
 # Specify new BibTeX fields by adding a new key and value inside "bib:"
-bibentry: inproceedings
+bibentry: article
 bib:
-  journal: TVCG (InfoVis '18)
+  journal: arXiv preprint
   booktitle:
   editor:
   publisher: